 The New World Translation in Russian, like the English edition, uses the chapter and verse divisions of the King James Version.
-The division of the Synodal Edition differs in a few places.
+The division of the Russian Synodal Bible differs in a few places.
 In particular the Psalms are divided differently.
 A few simple rules will help you to find the desired verse:

 The chapter numbering is the same for Psalms 1 through 8.